digital-asset/daml/docs/source/concepts/interoperability.rst

 #######################

 Certain DAML ledgers can interoperate with other DAML ledgers.
-That is, the contracts created on one ledger can be used and archived in transactions on another ledgers.
+That is, the contracts created on one ledger can be used and archived in transactions on other ledgers.
 Participant Nodes connect to multiple ledgers and provide their parties unified access to those ledgers via the :ref:`Ledger API <ledger-api-services>`.
 For example, when an organization initially deploys two workflows to two DAML ledgers, it can later compose those workflows into a larger workflow that spans both ledgers.